 Security Deposit Holdings Disclosure

-Applicable to any rental agreements where the landlord collects a security deposit in New York.
+Applies to New York rental agreements where the landlord collects a security deposit.

-This disclosure must include the name of the holding institution, the location of the holding, and the sum of the holding.
+This disclosure must include the name and location of the holding institution, and the sum held.
 It may also include the account number.

 Download: New York Security Deposit Holdings Disclosure Form (PDF)